 Traffic Engineer Jobs in USA with Visa Sponsorship

-Traffic engineers design and optimize transportation systems, making this a specialty occupation for H-1B and other work visas.
+Traffic engineers design and optimize transportation systems, making this a specialty occupation for H-1B visa and other work visas.
 Most positions require a civil or transportation engineering degree, though related fields like urban planning may qualify with relevant experience.
 Sponsorship rates are moderate in government agencies and consulting firms.
 For detailed occupation requirements, see the O*NET profile.

 See All Traffic Engineer Jobs